wallarm/product-documentation/docs/4.6/fast/en/dsl/phase-collect.md

->   #### Info:: Collect phase parameters
->
+!!! info "Collect phase parameters"
->   Currently, only the uniqueness condition for the received baseline requests is supported in the Collect phase.
+    Currently, only the uniqueness condition for the received baseline requests is supported in the Collect phase.
 In the future, the functionality of this phase may be expanded.